MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 ![](./images/newgroup.png "")

 5. Now, let’s create a security policy that gives your group permissions in your assigned compartment.
-In this case, create a policy that gives permission to group oci-group to provision Peoplesoft Cloud Manager in Compartment Demo:
+In this case, we will create a policy that gives permission to users belonging to group oci-group to provision Peoplesoft Cloud Manager in Compartment Demo:

     a) Click on the three-line Menu button on the top left.
 Click on Identity -> Policies.